 Etherley Lane is an inclusive school.
 All pupils at school are entitled to be taught to a standard called Quality First Teaching.
-This acknowledges that all children are different and that at times resources and work should be differentiated to ensure that all children are included and can achieve.
+This acknowledges that all children are different and that at times resources and work should be adapted to ensure that all children are included and can achieve.
 However many children, at some point in their school life need extra help.
 In accordance with the Special Educational Needs and Disability Code of Practice (2014), the school operates a graduated response to support children identified with special educational needs and disabilities.

 Each year, the needs of our children within school are carefully considered and training organised to up-skill staff if necessary.